Ever wondered what Endless Spells are and how they work? Or did you use them earlier and want to know how they work in Age of Sigmar 3.0?

 You can attempt to cast each spell only once per turn and each wizard can only attempt to summon one Endless Spell per turn even if they can cast multiple spells per turn.

-Once you are able to summon the Endless Spell, you can position it within the distance mentioned in its warscroll.
+Once you are able to summon the Endless Spell, you can position it, within the wizard, the distance mentioned in its warscroll.
 Every spell will have in the rules which effects apply after it has been summoned or moved, including damaging units or giving certain buffs or debuffs to nearby units.

 For example the Chronomantic Cogs have a casting value of 6 and a range of 6″.
 This means with 2 dice you have to score at least 6 to cast it successfully (including all buffs and debuffs to casting).
 After it has been set up, within 6″ of the summoning wizard, you can decide if you want to increase the flow of time (add +1 to charge roll for all units within 18″ of the spell) or decrease it (every wizard within 6″ can cast 1 additional spell).